 Applicants’ responses are evaluated against a pre-determined scoring key, which has been determined by Subject Matter Experts.
 A near-miss scoring convention is used, meaning that marks are given based on how close you are to the correct answer.
 There is no negative marking and you are therefore expected to attempt all questions.

-If registration emails have been received from Pearson VUE but there are issues with login, we advise using the reset password function in the first instance.
+If registration emails have been received from Pearson but there are issues with login, we advise using the reset password function in the first instance.

 The SJT can only be accessed during the test window via this link https://www.pearsonvue.com/us/en/nshcs.html.
 Dates for the SJT test window are published on our website once available.

-Make sure you have logged out of your account after completing the test.
-When you next login to your Pearson VUE account select ‘Exam History’ from the menu, within this section against the exam it should state ‘Delivery Successful’.
-This confirms the test has been submitted.
+No, the NSHCS is unable to confirm submissions and you will not receive a confirmation email.
+To check your test has been submitted successfully, applicants must log out of their account after completing the test, log back in and select Exam History from the menu.
+Within this section against the exam it should state ‘Delivery Successful’, this confirms the test has been submitted.
 The score or exam result will not be shown.
 You will know if you have scored enough for the next stage when longlisting outcomes are released.